Swaraj9/markdown-previewer/README.md

 # Markdown Previewer
-## Takes input in markdown and displays the output as styleed text
+## Takes input in markdown and displays the output as styled text